HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Structural Patterns.md

 }
 ```

 It would be handy to create a `BaseDecorator` abstract class that is inherited by all decorators.
 It's  not required but this class will form a class hierarchy for all decorators.
 Plus, you can write all of the common behavior and data into this class.
-It would be better for the `BaseDecorator()` `doSomething()` to be so that the decorator realizations are forced to override `doSomething()`.
+It would be better for the `BaseDecorator`'s `doSomething()` method to be abstract so that the decorator realizations are forced to override `doSomething()`.

 ### Example